networknext/next/docs/source/getting_started.rst

 Once you've signed up, a "Downloads" page will show up.
 Here you can download the latest SDK.

+Download the SDK and unzip it.

-Inside the SDK zip file, there is a keygen tool under the "keygen" directory.
+There is a keygen tool under the "keygen" directory.

 Run the keygen to generate a keypair for your company.

 You'll see something like this:

 .. code-block:: console